davidrbourke/KCAD/05. Containers/README.md

     - name: ubuntu-sleeper
       image: ubuntu-sleeper
       args: ["5"]
-      command: ["sleep2.0]
+      command: ["sleep2.0"]
 ```

 ### Passing arguments with imperative commands
-Anything after a double dash -- will be passed to the image as arguments/CMD, e.g. would pass --color and green
+Anything after a double dash -- will be passed to the image as args/CMD, e.g. below example would pass `--color` and `green`:
 `kubectl run webapp-green --image=kodekloud/webapp-color -- --color green`
 To pass in commands to ENTRYPOINT, use --command, e.g.,
 `kubectl run webapp-green --image=kodekloud/webapp-color --command python app -- --color green`